There are five main steps involved in creating a Conversation:

 - To launch the Conversation immediately, select Launch as soon as possible.

 - In the Schedule launch section, specify the Start date of the Conversation activation period.

 - If required, specify the End date of the Conversation activation period.
 If you do not specify an end date, the Conversation activation period is open-ended (ongoing) by default.

-To create a copy of the Conversation, on the individual Conversation summary, click Duplicate this campaign.
+To create a copy of the Conversation, on the individual campaign summary card, select Duplicate campaign from the Actions menu.
 You can edit and launch the copy according to your needs.

 - View the Conversation and its report details on the individual Conversation screen.
 For more information, see Managing Conversations.